tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 exploitable biases in its key stream; see {{!RFC7465}}.
 CBC cipher suites have been a source of vulnerabilities throughout the years.
-A straightforward implementation of these cipher suites inherently suffers from the Lucky13 timing attack {{LUCKY13}}, {{LUCKY13FIX}}.
-The first attempt to implement the cipher suites in constant time introduced an even more severe vulnerability.
+A straightforward implementation of these cipher suites inherently suffers from the Lucky13 timing attack {{LUCKY13}}.
+The first attempt to implement the cipher suites in constant time introduced an even more severe vulnerability {{LUCKY13FIX}}.
 There have been further similar vulnerabilities throughout the years exploiting CBC cipher suites; refer to e.g. {{CBCSCANNING}}
 for an example and a survey of similar works.